TrueBlocks/trueblocks-grants/gitcoin/README.md

 - Continue to investigat other chains including L2s
 - Completing full documentation for backend, API, and frontend

-Please help us finalize the only true data query tool -- which recognizes that data on the blockchain belongs to all of us -- completely local to your own machine, perfectly private, uncensorable and immutable.
+Please help us finalize the only true data query tool which is completely local to your own machine, perfectly private, uncensorable and immutable.